hands-on-cloud/hands-on.cloud/hugo/content/Why you should never ever use NixOS/index.md

 That means you will not be able:

-- To get fast or enterprise support
+* To get fast or enterprise support.
-- To to hire people to manage it
+* To to hire people to manage it.

-### Documentation
+### Documentation.

 Official documentation is awful.
 Or it is just absent.
 NixOS is older than Docker.
 They are solving the same task, but NixOS is way less popular.
 Try to think why.